 What are key factors affecting risk levels?

-Climate change is a complex phenomenon affected by many factors.
-We may classify them into four categories to better discern the various areas where action is possible:
+Climate change is a highly complex phenomenon affected by many factors.
+We may divide them into four categories to better discern the various areas where action is possible.

-- The risk is directly related to the release of greenhouse gases in the atmosphere through human activity.
+First, the risk is directly related to the release of greenhouse gases in the atmosphere through human activity.
 Carbon dioxide mainly results from the burning of fossil fuels for energy and transport.
 In turn, this is a factor of population growth and unsustainable production and consumption models.
-As to methane emissions, they largely relate to large-scale animal farming, driven by demand for meat, wool and dairy.
+As to methane emissions, they largely relate to large-scale animal farming, driven by demand for meat, dairy and wool.

-- Some ecosystems store large amounts of carbon, particularly forests and coastal marine ecosystems, and their destruction could result in the large-scale release of greenhouse gases in the atmosphere.
+Second, some ecosystems store large amounts of carbon, particularly forests and coastal marine ecosystems, and their destruction could result in the large-scale release of greenhouse gases into the atmosphere.

-- Finally, the risk of catastrophic climate change is increased by insufficient knowledge and understanding of impacts and vulnerability, in turn affecting our ability to build resilience.
+Finally, the risk of catastrophic climate change is increased by insufficient knowledge and understanding of impacts and vulnerability, in turn affecting our ability to build resilience.
 The complex and interrelated nature of global catastrophic risk suggests an integrated research agenda to address related challenges and dilemmas – such as the use of solar radiation management techniques (namely, stratospheric aerosol injection) to reduce the risk of catastrophic climate change, which might harm in other ways28 – and ensure human development and the protection of the non-human living beings that enable life on the planet to thrive.

 Governance of climate change

 The challenge of climate change has been defined as a ‘super-wicked’ problem.
-It needs urgent responses.
-It needs those responsible to accept responsibility, and provide solutions and support....Read more
+It is intricately linked to everything else – energy, land use, food, water, transportation, trade, development,...Read more